23 Mar

 Rated: Good

-Flamingos' Life creates sneakers for men and women 100% animal-free.
+Flamingos' Life creates sneakers that are free from animal-derived materials for everyone.
 The brand uses lower-impact and PETA approved vegan materials, including upcycled materials.

 Find the range in sizes 36-46.